jeffhammond/j3/asynchronous_tasks.md

 asynchronous behavior in `DO CONCURRENT`, but not without stepping outside of the standard.

+## Asynchronous Communication

+Asynchronous communication is regarded as an important tool for scaling distributed applications.
+Library-based communication such as MPI and OpenSHMEM includes non-blocking operations, which are allowed to behave asynchronously relative to the calling context.
+While coarray operations may be asynchronous between images, i.e. "one-sided", collective operations are synchronous - there is no mechanism to express a pipeline of collectives, or overlap of collectives with computation.

 ### Quantum chemical many-body theory

+This is a specific example of the basic overlap described above, which has been proven to be enormously beneficial to performance in a real-world scientific application.

 Quantum chemical many-body theory requires the computation of a large number of terms (dozens to hundreds), many of which